-Within 1-2 days or a report, the Dean of Students will send separately tailored messages to involved students, their parents/guardians, their tutors, and other impacted constituents.
-The Dean of Students will also send regular updates.
-Whenever possible, the Dean of students will communicate by phone.
-The Dean of Students will respect students' privacy in these communications.
+Within 1-2 days or a report, the Group Dean with input from the DEIJA Coordinator will send separately tailored messages to involved students, their parents/guardians, their Tutors, and other impacted constituents.
+The Group

+Dean will also send regular updates.
+Whenever possible, the Group Dean will communicate by phone.
+The Group Dean will respect students' privacy in these communications.

-In the event that a student made a report about a staff member, the Dean of Students will inform the staff member's supervisor that an investigation is underway.
+In the event that a student made a report about a staff member, the Group Dean will inform the staff member's supervisor that an investigation is underway.